Hook Commands

 # Filter by plugin

-han hook list --plugin jutsu-bun
+han hook list --plugin bun

 # Show detailed information